Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

-We have a local Remiann problem at each interface of neighboring cells, since the values of $U$ at the two sides of the interface, $U_L$ to the left and $U_R$ to the right, are not equal in general.
-By solving the Remiann problem, a numerical flux $F^*$ can be obtained.
-Depending the approximate approaches on solving the Remiann problem, different numerical fluxes are possible.
+We have a local Riemann problem at each interface of neighboring cells, since $U_{i+1/2-}$ and $U_{i+1/2+}$, the left limit of $U_i$ and the right limit of $U_{i+1}$ at $x_{i+1/2}$ respectively, are not equal in general.
+By solving the Riemann problem, a numerical flux $F^*$ can be obtained.
+Depending on the approximate approaches on solving the Riemann problem, different numerical fluxes are possible.
 Among them, Rusanov (or called local Lax-Friedrichs) flux is widely used.
-It writes with where $\lambda_1(U)$ and $\lambda_2(U)$ are the eigenvalues of $J_c$.
-HLL flux is another option and it has less numerical diffusivity.
+According to reference~\cite{bouchut2004nonlinear}, it writes with where $\lambda_1$ is the biggest eigenvalue of $J_c$.
+Other numerical fluxes with less numerical diffusivity are possible, such as HLL (Harten-Lax-Van Leer) flux~\cite{bouchut2004nonlinear,delestre2012well}.
 Since Rusanov flux is more simple and robust, it is adopted in this paper.
-If $U_L$ and $U_R$ equal the average values at the cell, the numerical flux will be of first order accuracy.
-Linear reconstructions of $U$ within the cells are necessary for a second order numerical flux.
-To this end, let us consider the slope of a scalar $s$ within the $i$-th cell $Ds_i$, which can be approximated by $(s_i-s_{i-1})/\Delta x$, $(s_{i+1}-s_{i})/\Delta x$ or $(s_{i+1}-s_{i-1})/2\Delta x$.
-Then the values of $s$ at the interfaces associated with this cell can be recovered as
+If $\mathbf{U}_-$ and $\mathbf{U}_+$ are equal to the average values at the cells, the scheme will be of first order accuracy.
+Reconstructions of $\mathbf{U_-}$ and $\mathbf{U_+}$ from $\mathbf{U}$ are necessary for a scheme of higher resolution.